Letting Trajectories Spread: Quality-Preserving Control for Diverse Flow Matching: Abstract

 \section{Abstract}

-Flow-based text-to-image models follow deterministic trajectories, forcing users to repeatedly sample to discover diverse modes, which is a costly and inefficient process.
-We present a training-free, inference-time control mechanism that makes the flow itself diversity-aware.
+Flow-based text-to-image models follow deterministic trajectories, making it costly to explore diverse modes under limited sampling budgets.
+Existing approaches to improving diversity often rely on retraining or degrade image fidelity.
+To address this limitation, we present a training-free, inference-time control mechanism that makes the flow itself diversity-aware.
+Our core insight is to encourage diversity through guidance that is geometrically decoupled from the model’s quality-seeking direction.
 Our method simultaneously encourages lateral spread among trajectories via a feature-space objective and reintroduces uncertainty through a time-scheduled stochastic perturbation.
 Crucially, this perturbation is projected to be orthogonal to the generation flow, a geometric constraint that allows it to boost variation without degrading image details or prompt fidelity.
-Our procedure requires no retraining or modification to the base sampler and is compatible with common flow-matching solvers.
-Theoretically, our method is shown to monotonically increase a volume surrogate while, due to its geometric constraints, approximately preserving the marginal distribution.
-This provides a principled explanation for why generation quality is robustly maintained.
+Theoretically, we show that this design monotonically increases a volume surrogate while approximately preserving the marginal distribution, providing a principled explanation for the robustness of generation quality.
 Empirically, across multiple text-to-image settings under fixed sampling budgets, our method consistently improves diversity metrics such as the Vendi Score and Brisque over strong baselines, while upholding image quality and alignment.
-The source code of this research is provided at \url{https://github.com/Johnny221B/OSCAR}.